m5stack/aws-iot-kit-tutorials/workshop/content/Smart thermostat/Cloud application/_index.en.md

 +++

 ## Chapter introduction
-By the end of this chapter, your solution will do the following:

-* Process telemetry messages from the Core2 for AWS IoT EduKit device in a managed cloud application.
-* Determine which state the HVAC system should be in: HEATING, COOLING, or STANDBY.
-* Send a desired state message to your device shadow based on processed inputs.
-* Sync the desired shadow state to your device.
-* Update the device display with the desired HVAC system state.
+In this section, you process telemetry messages from the {{<awsEdukit-short-en>}} in a managed cloud application, determine what state to set the HVAC system (`HEATING`, `COOLING`, or `STANDBY`.), and send a *desired state* message to your device shadow based on the processed inputs.
+You then sync the desired shadow state to your device to update the device display with the desired HVAC system state.

 ## How to build the cloud application
-In this chapter you will construct a serverless application without any code that analyzes the inputs from your smart thermostat and determines the behavior for the corresponding (fictitious) HVAC system.
-You will use IoT Events to deploy a resource called a detector model that processes the device shadow messages forwarded by your IoT Core rule, evaluate if any state changes should occur from heating to cooling to standby, then send a message back to your smart thermostat with the updated state change, if any.
+To accomplish these goals, construct a serverless application that analyzes the inputs from your smart thermostat, and determines the behavior for the corresponding, and fictitious, HVAC system.
+Use IoT Events to deploy a resource, called a detector model, to process the device shadow messages that are forwarded by your AWS IoT rule.
+The detector model evaluates if any state changes should occur from heating to cooling to standby, then sends a message back to your smart thermostat with the updated state change, as necessary.

 Here is a preview of the detector model you will create:
 {{< img "iot-events-detector_model.en.png" "Detector model" >}}

-As you can see, there are three states for the HVAC application: heating, cooling, and standby.
-The application will always be in one of those states and begins in the *standby* state.
+The mode has three states for the HVAC application: heating, cooling, and standby.
+The application is always in one of those states and begins in the `STANDBY` state.
 As new messages arrive from the smart thermostat, the detector model evaluates these inputs against conditional logic to determine if the model should transition to a new state.

-For example, from the *standby* state, if a new temperature reading comes in over 80 (in degrees Fahrenheit), the model will evaluate a transition to the *cooling* state.
-Then, when it enters the *cooling* state, the model will publish a new message back to IoT Core to update the device shadow of the smart thermostat with a message like: `{ "state": { "desired": { "hvacStatus": "COOLING" } } }`.
-Based on the work you initially did in the chapter **Data sync**, these new commands will be acknowledged, the state on the device updated to reflect the command, and the LED strips set to red, blue, or off.
+For example, from the `STANDBY` state, if a new temperature reading comes in over 80 (in degrees Fahrenheit), the model will evaluate a transition to the `COOLING` state.
+Then, when it enters the `COOLING` state, the model publishes a new message to IoT Core to update the smart thermostat's device shadow.
+It's message will be similar to: `{ "state": { "desired": { "hvacStatus": "COOLING" } } }`.

+Based on the work you performed in the [Data sync](/en/smart-thermostat/data-sync.html) section, new commands are acknowledged, the state on the device is updated to reflect the command, and the LED strips are set to red, blue, or off.

-It is beyond the scope of this learning module to fully explore how to create detector models in IoT Events.
-Instead, the steps below get your detector model up and running, with a few notes on key pieces so you know how _this_ model works.
-For a primer on getting started with AWS IoT Events, please review the [developer guide](https://docs.aws.amazon.com/iotevents/latest/developerguide/what-is-iotevents.html).
+It is beyond the scope of this section to fully explore how to create detector models in IoT Events.
+Instead, complete the following steps to create your detector model.
+For more information about detector models and AWS IoT Events, see [What is AWS IoT Events?](https://docs.aws.amazon.com/iotevents/latest/developerguide/what-is-iotevents.html).

-To create the detector model previewed in the image above, complete the following steps:

-First, create a file on your local desktop with the following contents.
-Name the file something like `model.json`.
-You must edit the file and replace the three instances of the term **<<CLIENT_ID>>** with the client ID/serial number of your device (it is printed on your device screen).
+1. Create a file on your host machine named **`model.json`**.
+1. Copy and paste **the following code** into the document.

 ```json
 {